 When a generator starts under load, it can send sudden voltage spikes through the system.

 These surges are bad news.
-Sensitive electronics like laptops, TVs, or smart appliances don’t handle them well.
-You could fry internal circuits or trip your breaker without warning.
+Sensitive electronics like laptops, TVs, or smart appliances don't handle them well.
+You could fry internal circuits or trip your breaker without warning - especially without an inverter generator.

 It's not just the electronics at risk.
 Your generator's alternator can overheat from the sudden pressure.
 The engine itself can strain under the unexpected resistance.